 One is monetary, that if he took the responsibility for treaties, he immediately has a budget of not $20K, but $40K, for his time in Oregon.

 By taking the treaties and shepherding them through Congress, he gets the credit if they succeed.
 He was a political actor and wanted more assignments, and this would boost his career.
-This backfired on him as they fail, and he tries to blame the Commission, but instead, he bears the brunt of the blame politically and historically.
+This backfired on him because they fail, and he tries to blame the Commission, but instead, he bore the brunt of the blame politically and historically.

 Perhaps the treaties were a mechanism for him to get out of Oregon and back to the East Coast?
 Some people did not like the frontier and worked to return to the comforts of civilization.

 Finally, was he ordered to take responsibility for the treaties by the Commissioner of Indian Affairs?

 Its clear from the two sets of orders that originally Anson Dart and the Willamette Treaty Commission were separately empowered by the United States in Oregon.
 That the Commissioners were not employees of Dart, nor subject to his orders.
 That Dart, at some point in 1851 takes the Treaties under his wing. — Further research has revealed that he did make the argument for his superiors in Washington, DC, that since the Commissioners were not official federal representatives, they cannot represent the nation in treaties.
 He wins that argument and gain the treaty making responsibilities in June 1851.